openharmony/graphic_ui/README.md

 For details about how to use components and APIs of graphics, see the examples provided in  **foundation/graphic/ui/test/uitest**.

 -   The Qt project can be debugged in the Windows environment.
+[User Guide](https://gitee.com/openharmony/ace_engine_lite/tree/master/frameworks/tools/qt/simulator)

     Project file path: